Logarithmic algorithms for fair division problems: Preference sets with the inclusion property

-\end{Lm} \begin{proof} We will prove the lemma by induction on $d$.
-If $d = 1$, there is nothing to prove, so we may assume $D$ is not empty.
-Since there are $d$ orderings and $d-1$ elements, it follows that there exists an element $k \in D$ that is maximal with respect to two distinct orderings $l_1$ and $l_2$.
+\begin{proof} We will prove the lemma by induction on~$d$.
+If $d = 2$, the statement is trivially true for $i_0=1$, so we may assume $d\ge 3$.\footnote{The case $d = 3$, with two elements and three orderings, is also easy to do without induction.
+In this case, there is an element $k \in D=\{1,2\}$ that is minimal with respect to two distinct orderings, and we obviously obtain what is required by setting $i_0=k$.} Since there are $d$ orderings and $d-1$ elements, it follows that there exists an element $k \in D$ that is maximal with respect to two distinct orderings $l_1$ and $l_2$.
 Now we apply induction hypothesis to the set $D \setminus \{k\}$ and all of the orderings except $l_1$, and get some $i_0 \in D \setminus \{k\} \subset D$.
 We claim that $i_0$ has the desired property for the initial problem as well.

 Suppose we choose (in $\{1, \ldots, d\}$) some $j_0 \neq l_1$.
 By the choice of $i_0$ there exists a map with the desired property.
 Since $k$ is maximal with respect to $l_1$, we can define $\pi$ as

 In the remaining case with $j_0 = l_1$, by the choice of $i_0$ there exists a map